 This will depend on how long the course is and how busy.

 It took us nearly 3 and a half hours.
-However, we spent a while up in the trees waiting for a family in front of us to safely clear the obstacles.
-A less busy time and you may be a bit quicker, so you would probably expect 2-3 hours, including time for the safety briefing.
+However, we spent a while in the trees waiting for a family before us to safely clear the obstacles.
+A less busy time, and you may be quicker, so you would probably expect 2-3 hours, including time for the safety briefing.

 Make sure everyone has visited the toilet before your session starts.

 Go Ape is located in most of the country.
-If you’re staying or camping in the area, then consider trying out one of their courses.
+If you're staying or camping in the area, consider trying one of their courses.

 Some of these courses get very busy, so pre-booking via the Go Ape website is advised.

 Go Ape is continually enhancing their courses, so please check their website for the latest before booking.